Mozilla - Ghostcat

 Moving forward, I'm focused on staying curious, integrating feedback loops early, and making sure design decisions are grounded in both user needs and measurable outcomes.

-Explore my portfolio in Figma
+Explore my portfolio in Figma.

 Design speaks louder than words—Check out the full Figma file to see the process, decisions, and iterations behind this project.